Epistemology – To Understand Buddhism, First Understand Epistemology

 30. Epistemology (x) The Five Aggregates (iv) Why Is There Something Rather Than Nothing?

-29. Epistemology (ix) The Five Aggregates (iii) – The Observer Effect – The Root Cause of Delusion
+29. Epistemology (ix) The Five Aggregates (iii) – The Observer Effect – No Change in Reality

-27. Epistemology (vii) The Five Aggregates (i) – Everything That Exists, Exists In The Mind
+27. Epistemology (vii) The Five Aggregates (i) – How the Universe is Observer Dependent

 26. Epistemology (vi) The Wordless Flower Sermon